 Fri., Nov.
 23, Reston: Gingerbread Man Mile

 Run, run as fast as you can, you can’t catch me, I’m the Gingerbread Man!”
-This annual fun course for kids covers a 1-mile loop around Reston Town Center, starting at 8 am (registration is $10).
+This annual fun course for kids ages 14 and under covers a 1-mile loop around Reston Town Center, starting at 8 am (registration is $10).
 It precedes the annual Macy’s-style parade with giant balloons at the Reston Town Center (parking is free that day) that kicks off the Holiday Festival with a tree-lighting and other events that day.